 Car accidents happen every day in Florida.
 The Florida Department of Highway Safety and Motor Vehicles (FLHSMV) reports that there were 403,626 confirmed crashes in 2018 alone.
-If you are involved in a serious crash, fault could affect your ability to recover full and financial compensation for your injuries.
+If you are involved in a severe crash, fault could affect your ability to recover total financial compensation for your injuries.

-1. Gather and Organize All Evidence
+Gather and Organize All Evidence

 - Police reports

 - Witness statements